Looking for some cute Halloween shirts? Create these DIY Iron-On Halloween Shirts with the free SVG cut files! They are fa-BOO-lous!

 - Cutting Machine and cutting tools – I used my Cricut Explore Air, Cricut weeding tool and cutting mat

-Grab the free SVG cut file, located at the end of this post, and you are ready to make your own Halloween shirts!
+Step Two: Cut the images out of Iron-On material.
 I love this quick video for instructions on using Cricut Iron-On.
-Make sure to set your material guide to “Iron-On” and flip your image in Cricut Design Space.
+Make sure to set your material guide to “Iron-On” and mirror your image in Cricut Design Space.

-This pumpkin black t-shirt will look great over an orange long-sleeve shirt for my son – that is, if it ever cools off!
-We are definitely not used to 90-degree weather in September!
+This pumpkin black t-shirt will look great over an orange long-sleeve shirt for my son.

 I have a few more Halloween projects I’d like to knock out before starting on Halloween costumes!
 Be sure to check out my past Halloween projects for some fun DIY’s to get started on now :)